apache/apisix/docs/en/latest/internal/testing-framework.md

 chash_key: "custom-one"
 ```

-The default log level is info, but you can get the debug level log with `-- log_level: debug`.
+The default log level is `info`, but you can get the debug level log with `-- log_level: debug`.

 ## Upstream